holman57/C-Examples/README.md

 Nuklear
 - A minimal-state, immediate-mode graphical user interface toolkit written in ANSI C and licensed under public domain.
 It was designed as a simple embeddable user interface for application and does not have any dependencies https://github.com/Immediate-Mode-UI/Nuklear

+enkiTS: A C and C++ Task Scheduler for creating parallel programs
+- A permissively licensed C and C++ Task Scheduler for creating parallel programs. https://github.com/dougbinks/enkiTS

 ---

 ### Linear Algebra